MGoibert/TDA_for_adv_robustness/README.md

 * experiment_id is the id you want to give to a group of experiments
 * run_id is an id within this group

 All the results will be stored in an sqlite database.
+To do so, the binary should use the `ExperimentDB` object from `r3d3` (pretty explicit in the existing binary).

 ### Running using r3d3 (recommended)